GuanSoh/Webale-Chess-Game/README.md

 ## Game Features:
 * Provide save and Load
-* Game Board will be rotate when change round.
+* Game Board will be rotate when other player turn.
+* Resizable window

 ## Game Image: